MikeGonzaBar/GithubReleasesManager/README.md

 ### Registered Repositories Tab

 - View all repositories in your watchlist
+- Add new repositories by entering a GitHub URL (supports multiple formats: `https://github.com/owner/repo`, `owner/repo`, etc.)
 - Click on a repository to see available versions
-- Search repositories by name
+- Search repositories by name, owner, or description
+- Automatically fetches latest version information from GitHub

 ### Installed Apps Tab